Vaccine equity: Vaccine development

-Developing a new drug and gaining regulatory approval for it is a long and expensive process that can involve a variety of stakeholders.
-The time to develop a new drug can be 10 to 15 years, or longer.
-The average cost of developing at least one successful epidemic infectious disease vaccine from preclinical to the launch phase, taking into account the cost of failed attempts, has been estimated at from 18.1 million to US$1 billion.
+Developing a new drug and gaining regulatory approval is a long and expensive process that involves multiple stakeholders.
+The time required to develop a new drug can range from 10 to 15 years or longer.
+The average cost of developing at least one successful epidemic infectious disease vaccine from preclinical to the launch phase, taking into account the cost of failed attempts, has been estimated at from 18.1 million to 1 billion in USD.

-Decisions about what drugs to develop reflect the priorities of the companies and countries where drug development occurs.
-As of 2021, the United States was the country launching the highest number of new drugs, and the country with the largest expenditure overall on pharmaceutical discovery, approximately 40% of the research done globally.
+Decisions about what drugs to develop often reflect the priorities of the companies and countries where drug development occurs.
+As of 2021, the United States had launched the highest number of new drugs and had the largest expenditure overall on pharmaceutical discovery, accounting for approximately 40% of the research done globally.
 The United States is also the country with the highest profits for pharmaceutical companies, and the highest drug costs for patients.

-Emerging and reemerging viruses substantially affect people in low and middle income countries (LMICs), a pattern that is likely to increase due to climate change.
-Pharmaceutical companies have few financial incentives to develop treatments for neglected tropical diseases in poor countries.
+Emerging and reemerging viruses substantially affect people in low and middle income countries (LMICs), a pattern that may increase due to climate change.
+Pharmaceutical companies may have limited financial incentives to develop treatments for neglected tropical diseases in poor countries.

 International organizations such as the World Health Organization, Unicef and the Developing Countries Vaccine Manufacturers Network support development of treatments for diseases such as West Nile virus, dengue fever; Chikungunya, Middle East respiratory syndrome (MERS), severe acute respiratory syndrome (SARS), Ebola, enterovirus D68 and Zika virus.

 Vaccine affordability

-A major factor in the economics of vaccines is intellectual property law.
-IP currently operates by granting pharmaceutical monopolies lasting decades.
-The economics of monopoly power give the monopolist a strong financial incentive to use value-based pricing and set prices that many, often most, potential customers can't afford (a pricing strategy that charges what the market will bear, unlike traditional cost-plus pricing charges the cost of production plus a markup).
-Price discrimination attempts to charge each person the maximum they would be willing to pay, and charges every purchaser more than they would be charged in a fully-competitive market.
-A vaccine monopolist has no incentive to let the rich actually subsidize the poor.
-Medical-product monopolists may claim that the high prices charged to the rich subsidize the lower prices charged to the poor when in fact both are being charged well over independent estimates of the cost of production (see, for instance, GeneXpert cartridges and pneumococcal vaccine).
+A major factor in the economics of vaccines is intellectual property (IP) law.
+IP systems typically grant pharmaceutical companies temporary exclusive rights, which can allow for limited competition over a period of years.
+Economic models of monopoly pricing suggest that firms may adopt value-based pricing strategies, setting prices based on what the market will bear rather than on production costs.
+This can result in prices that are unaffordable to some populations compared to cost-plus pricing, which is based on production costs plus a markup.

+Price discrimination refers to the practice of charging different prices to different consumers based on their willingness or ability to pay.
+In some cases, this can lead to higher prices overall compared to those in a fully-competitive market.
+Critics argue that such pricing strategies may limit access to vaccines in lower-income populations, although companies may state that differential pricing allows for broader distribution across markets.

-Amnesty International, Oxfam International, and Médecins Sans Frontières (MSF; Doctors without Borders) have criticized government support of some vaccine monopolies, on the grounds that the monopolies dramatically increase prices and impair vaccine equity.
-During the COVID-19 pandemic, there were calls for COVID-related IP to be suspended, using the TRIPS Waiver.
-The waiver had support from most countries, but opposition from within the EU (especially Germany), UK, Norway, and Switzerland, among others.
+Organizations such as Amnesty International, Oxfam International, and Médecins Sans Frontières (MSF; Doctors without Borders) have criticized government support of certain pharmaceutical monopolies, on the grounds that they can contribute to higher prices and reduced access to vaccines.
+During the COVID-19 pandemic, some countries and organizations called for COVID-related IP to be suspended, using the TRIPS Waiver.
+The waiver had support from many countries but was opposed by others, including members of the European Union (notably Germany), as well as the United Kingdom, Norway, and Switzerland, among others.